BMO Financial Group Proxy Circular Now Available | 06.03.20 | finanzen.at

 BMO Financial Group Proxy Circular Now Available

-TORONTO, March 6, 2020 /CNW/ - BMO Financial Group (TSX:BMO) (NYSE:BMO) today announced that it has filed its 2020 Notice of Annual Meeting of Shareholders and Management Proxy Circular with applicable securities regulators and has mailed it to common shareholders of Bank of Montreal.
+TORONTO, March 7, 2020 /PRNewswire/ -- BMO Financial Group (TSX:BMO) (NYSE:BMO) today announced that it has filed its 2020 Notice of Annual Meeting of Shareholders and Management Proxy Circular with applicable securities regulators and has mailed it to common shareholders of Bank of Montreal.
 The document is available on the bank's website at www.bmo.com/home/about/banking/investor-relations/annual-general-meeting, as well as on SEDAR at www.sedar.com and on EDGAR at www.sec.gov.

 BMO's Annual Meeting of Shareholders will be held at the BMO Institute for Learning, in Toronto, on Tuesday, March 31, 2020, at 9:30 a.m.
 EDT.
 The Management Proxy Circular contains key information for shareholders regarding the meeting and the items to be voted on, which are the election of directors, the appointment of auditors, the advisory vote on the bank's approach to executive compensation, an amendment to the bank's amended and restated stock option plan, as well as three shareholders proposals.
 A detailed description of these items is contained in the circular.